Lifailon/lazyjournal/README.md

 You can run the interface from anywhere:

 ```
 lazyjournal                            Run interface
 lazyjournal --help, -h                 Show help
 lazyjournal --version, -v              Show version
 lazyjournal --audit, -a                Show audit information
-lazyjournal --tail, -t             Change the number of log lines to output (default: 100000, range: 5000-200000)
+lazyjournal --tail, -t                 Change the number of log lines to output (default: 50000, range: 200-200000)
 lazyjournal --update, -u               Change the auto refresh interval of the log output (default: 5, range: 2-10)
 lazyjournal --disable-color, -d        Disable output coloring
+lazyjournal --disable-timestamp, -s    Disable timestamp for docker logs
 lazyjournal --command-color, -c        Coloring in command line mode
+lazyjournal --command-fuzzy, -f        Filtering using fuzzy search in command line mode
+lazyjournal --command-regex, -r        Filtering using regular expression (regexp) in command line mode
 ```

 Access to all system logs and containers may require elevated privileges for the current user.

-If your system uses [rsyslog](https://www.rsyslog.com) to collect logs from remote systems, you will be able to search for logs and analyze them from a single interface.
+For example, if a user does not have permission to access the `/var/lib/docker/containers` directory, they will not be able to access history data from the time the container was started, but only from the time the containerization system was started, so the process of reading logs is different.

 Information in the subtitle of the `Logs` window: